proteinreport/proteinreport.org/content/en/directory/gudness/index.md

 weight: 5000
 uuid: 6111
 ---
-<p>Gudness is an innovative plant-based alternative to conventional deli meats exclusively developed &amp; produced in South Africa.
+<p>Gudness is an innovative plant-based alternative to conventional deli meats exclusively developed & produced in South Africa.
 The base ingredients are soy and pea protein.</p>